INSURANCE REPLACEMENT VALUE or Cost with Art of Estates

 - If you’re unsure of value for insurance coverage

-- Before you hire a full-time nanny or maid
+- Before you hire a part-time, full-time nanny or maid

 - Prior to hiring an interior decorator or designer